microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/teamsapp-publish.md

 ## Error response

-If you sent a request to upload an app manifest that contains missing information or errors, it responds with an error message, which includes the inner error code `UnableToParseTeamsAppManifest`.
-The inner error `details` provide the error code and the error message.
+If you send a request to upload an app manifest that contains missing information or errors, you receive an error message that includes the inner error code `UnableToParseTeamsAppManifest`.
+The *details* property of the inner error contains the error code and the error message.
 The following table describes the most frequently encountered error codes:

 | Error code | Error message | Description |
 | :---- | ---- | ---- |